dieherro91/ds4a-application/readme.md

 ### __*data folder*__
 In this folder are all the files related to the access of the database EC2 in aws.

+* Folder __trainning_data__ : In this folder are all the .sav files with the random forest predition models for the prediction page, each file corresponds to one route.

 * __connect_db.py__

   In the connect_db.py is saved all the infomation  the database information, functions: